Rock ‘n’ Roller Coaster Starring Aerosmith

 • Disney’s first band choice for Rock ‘n’ Roller Coaster was The Rolling Stones.
 The Rolling Stones were interested, but Aerosmith, which Disney had recently signed to perform “I Don’t Want To Miss a Thing” for Touchstone Pictures’ 1998 film Armageddon, represented a less-expensive option.

 • In the preshow for Rock ‘n’ Roller Coaster, guests enter the recording studio of Aerosmith, whose members appear in a video on the other side of the glass.
 When the group’s “manager” notes, no pun intended, that the band must leave its fans and get to its scheduled concert on the other side of town, an amiable Steven Tyler secures special backstage passes for everyone in the room!
-A fast limo is rented to ensure punctuality.
+Next, guests head out to the limo to get to the show on time!

 • Guests board the limo at a parking garage owned by “Lock ‘n’ Roll Parking Systems.”